-Freshman students and transfer and non-traditional students attending Orientation in November or January, do not stay overnight while attending Orientation due to the shorter session length.
+First-Year students and Transfer and Non-Traditional students attending Orientation in November or January, do not stay overnight while attending Orientation due to the shorter session length.

 - During Orientation, will I be able to tour the room I am assigned to in the Fall?

-If you are attending a Freshman Orientation in November for January, as well any Transfer & Non-Traditional Welcome, there are no opportunities during the orientation session to tour a room.
+If you are attending a First-Year Orientation in November for January, as well any Transfer & Non-Traditional Welcome, there are no opportunities during the orientation session to tour a room.

 Floor plans and pictures are available on the Housing & Residential Education website to assist students in planning.